 When Should You Ignore Your Dog's Behavior?

 As you'll see throughout this article, ignoring unwanted dog behavior will only work when combined with effective proactive training.
 My first "go-to" in any training plan is preventing the bad behavior from happening at all, and then training a replacement behavior.
-But adding in this ignoring technique can be helpful to communicate with our dogs what doesn't work anymore.
+But adding in this ignoring technique can be helpful to communicate with our dogs about what doesn't work anymore.

 In my experience, ignoring unwanted behavior works well for: